-Cataract removal and lens implantation is one of the most common – and successful medical procedures performed today.
+Cataract removal and lens implantations are one of the most common – and successful medical procedures performed today.
 Each year, more than two million people in the United States have their vision restored through cataract surgery.

 "This femtosecond laser technology allows us to take an already safe procedure and make it even better by adding a new level of precision and predictability that is simply not possible with traditional manual cataract surgery,” said Dr. Parkhurst.

-"What has been most impressive with the LENSAR system,” said Dr. Parkhurst,"is the advanced imaging this technology gives surgeons.
-For the first time in medical history, we're able to precisely image the exact location, contour and density of the cataract.
+"What has been most impressed with the LENSAR system,” said Dr. Parkhurst, "is the advanced imaging this technology gives surgeons.
+For the first time in medical history, we're able to precisely image the exact location, contour, and density of the cataract.
 LENSAR's augmented reality technology allows us a build a sophisticated 3-D model of the true anatomy of each individual patient's eye.”

 The LENSAR laser procedure is surgeon-directed, computer controlled and allows for added precision during surgery.
 This means patients can return to their normal activities sooner.
 Cataract development is simply part of the natural aging process and is quite common in everyone over age 50.
 Cataracts occur when the natural clear lens of the eye becomes progressively cloudy, causing colors to become less vibrant normal vision to become blurred.
 The only method to treat a cataract is through surgical removal of the body's natural lens and implanting an artificial lens.

-According to Dr. Parkhurst, cataract surgery has evolved over the years from a procedure with less than certain outcomes, to an advanced no-patch, no-shot, no-stitch, 10-minute procedure with a swift recovery time."The LENSAR Laser is a perfect match with our state-of-the-art lifestyle lens implants that help reduce or eliminate dependency on prescriptive eyewear following cataract surgery.
+According to Dr. Parkhurst, cataract surgery has evolved over the years from a procedure with less than certain outcomes to an advanced no-patch, no-shot, no-stitch, 10-minute procedure with swift recovery time.
+"The LENSAR Laser is a perfect match with our state-of-the-art lifestyle lens implants that help reduce or eliminate dependency on prescriptive eyewear following cataract surgery."

 The Refractive Surgery Alliance (RSA) has also recently announced that Dr. Parkhurst has been awarded the RSA President's Award for best-exemplifying the values and mission of the organization at the semi-annual RSA meeting in Chicago, Illinois.